YujieH3/anisotropy-flamingo/README.md

 - [Migkas et al. 2021](https://ui.adsabs.harvard.edu/abs/2021A%26A...649A.151M/abstract)

 The universe might look more like a 🌰 than a 🎱.

-> **Warning:** This project is in active development.
-Some features may change, and full documentation will be available soon.

 This repository is a **working directory** for my ongoing research on the anisotropy of the universe using the FLAMINGO simulation.
 It is **not intended as a fully-developed package** or tool for general use.
 The code here is primarily for personal experimentation and may not be well-documented, optimized, or suitable for reuse by others.